rub1n0/sentry/README.md

 - **Adapter down:** Run `sudo hciconfig hci0 up`.
 - **Permission errors:** Run the script via `sudo` or ensure your user is part of the `bluetooth` group.
 - **Missing dependencies:** Re-run the installation steps above; the script clearly reports which backend failed to load.
+If the optional `bluepy` backend fails to build, ensure the GLib development headers are installed (`libglib2.0-dev`) and that `pkg-config` is available.
 - **No TTY / piped output:** The program automatically disables color, box characters, and spinner to remain readable.

 ## Example Outputs